snr-laboratory/snrlab-microfab-trial0/dev_journal/Cu2O_validation_202606_a.md

                     - awaiting a secondary valve to install for needed safety for incoming or outgoing gasses on the TMA line; then plan for air source
             - Cons:
                 - can contaminate the lines; of course we could just flush with N2 and even bake out these lines to ensure nothing is sticking (H2O) and remove any residual gasses.
-                - O2 sources are dangerous and require approval and sensors for safety monitoring; stick to air
-                - could be redundant or a misuse of time.
-We know the behavior and are able to control a valve exactly similar to it, but this is its own part and it could have deviations that we are not aware of (probably best to do this setup, but not invest in optimizing films. ie if we get some black and mixed oxides of Cu on initial recipe, that's fine; just repeat and ensure the pressure and temperature logging behavior is similar and there are no signs or indications of leaks or unintended gas flow paths.
+                - We know the behavior and are able to control a valve exactly similar to it, but this is its own part and it could have deviations that we are not aware of (probably best to do this setup, but not invest in optimizing films. ie if we get some black and mixed oxides of Cu on initial recipe, that's fine; just repeat and ensure the pressure and temperature logging behavior is similar and there are no signs or indications of leaks or unintended gas flow paths.

 - Validate the homemade pulsed-vapor precursor-delivery system: tool function, timing, logging, and safety.